phpservermon/docker-phpservermonitor/README.md

 #### Database configuration

-If you used my docker-compose.yml file you have to :
+If you used my docker-compose.yml file you have to:

 1 - Go on phpmyadmin : http://ip_of_your_server:81  (If you don't want to use phpmyadmin for security reasons you can just delete the container in my docker-compose.yml file and create your database with the command line from the container MySQL.)
 2 - Create a database : monitor (you can use another name)